Sielinski/vacuum/README.md

 install.packages("vacuum")
 ````

-You can install the development version from [GitHub](https://github.com/) with:
+You can install the development version, which currently contains only changes to the documentation, from [GitHub](https://github.com/) with:

 ``` r
 # install.packages("devtools")